shuyaoli/async-public/README.md

 Use ```LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6 matlab &``` to run MATLAB from command line.

 # Filename explain
-Folder _cpp/_ is used to store testing .cpp files.
+Folder _cpp/_ is used to store testing .cpp files; it's unimportant.

 _main\_*.m_ with "MATLAB" in * is implemented with MATLAB.